 There are other conflicts that should be minimized, such as ownership of stocks in individual companies.
 After all, when a justice steps aside from a case due to any conflict, there’s the potential for a 4-4 tie, which means everyone’s time is wasted.

 We believe there’s no reason for the justices to own common stock in companies that may easily find themselves before the justices.
-To fix this, the justices should be required to establish blind trusts, which would give the justices the ability to keep a foothold in the market through a wide variety of other financial instruments while tamping down the notion that they’re not fully impartial when deciding cases that involve business interests.
+To fix this, the justices should be required to either sell their individual stocks or establish blind trusts, which would give the justices the ability to keep a foothold in the market through a wide variety of other financial instruments while tamping down the notion that they’re not fully impartial when deciding cases that involve business interests.

 Our annual recusal report looks at the 200 times this term a Supreme Court justice stepped aside from a case due to an apparent conflict of interest.